tristyb/Magnificent-Joomla-Popup/README.md

+#Tristan's Responsive Lightbox (based on magnific)

-#A simple Joomla version of the Magnific Popup responsive lightbox from http://dimsemenov.com/plugins/magnific-popup/.
+A simple Joomla version of the Magnific Popup responsive lightbox from http://dimsemenov.com/plugins/magnific-popup/.

 Changelog
 =========